-Coincidence detection between parallel-fiber and climbing-fiber inputs and a temporal window of synaptic plasticity

-Doya (1999) postulated that the three learning algorithms proposed in computational neuroscience, unsupervised statistical learning, reinforcement learning, and supervised learning, are the main functions of the cerebral cortex, the basal ganglia, and the cerebellum, respectively (see also Raymond and Medina (2018) for cerebellar supervised learning).
+Coincidence detection between parallel-fiber and climbing-fiber inputs and a temporal window of synaptic plasticity tex, the basal ganglia, and the cerebellum, respectively (see also Raymond and Medina, (2018) for cerebellar supervised learning).
 In the Section entitled, "Toward a new computational theory of the cerebellum", we argue against this classification and propose that all three brain regions are for reinforcement learning.
-However, here we agree with Doya (1999), in the sense that a local neural circuit around Purkinje cells is most suited for supervised learning, based on a biophysical model of LTD for parallel-fiber-to-Purkinje-cell synapses (Figures 1 A and B).
-Large calcium increases in dendritic spines induce long-term decreases of synaptic efficacy, LTD, in the cerebellum (Figure 1C), while it induces long-term increases of synaptic efficacy, LTP, in the cerebral cortex (Figure 1D).
-In contrast, small calcium increases induce LTD in the cerebral cortex, while by themselves, they do not induce LTP in the cerebellum (Tanaka et al., 2007).
+However, here we agree with Doya (1999), in the sense that a local neural circuit around Purkinie cells is most suited for supervised learning, based on a biophysical model of LTD for parallel-fiber-to-Purkinje-cell synapses (Fig. 1A, B).
+Large calcium increases in dendritic spines induce long-term decreases of synaptic efficacy, LTD, in the cerebellum (Fig. 1C), while it induces long-term increases of synaptic efficacy.
+LTP. in the cerebral cortex (Fig. 1D).
+In contrast. small calcium increases induce LTD in the cerebral cortex, while by themselves, they do not induce LTP in the cerebellum (Tanaka et al., 2007).
 Consequently, other factors such as nitric oxide are necessary for LTP induction in the cerebellum (Ogasawara et al., 2007).